Tutorials

 stdpopsim

-and recombination rates.
-Once we’ve selected a species, in this case humans, we
+recombination rate(s), etc. Once we’ve selected a species, in this case humans, we

 can look at the help again as follows.